Greenberg may pursue narrowed lawsuit over AIG bailout

-June 26 (Reuters) - A federal judge on Wednesday allowed former American International Group Inc Chief Executive Maurice “Hank” Greenberg to continue his lawsuit against the United States over the insurer’s bailout, but took away some of his claims.
+(Reuters) - A federal judge on Wednesday allowed former American International Group Inc (AIG.N) Chief Executive Maurice “Hank” Greenberg to continue his lawsuit against the United States over the insurer’s bailout, but took away some of his claims.

 Greenberg’s Starr International Co may pursue claims over the government’s taking of a 79.9 percent stake in AIG in September 2008 and a separate 1-for-20 reverse stock split in June 2009, Judge Thomas Wheeler of the U.S. Court of Federal Claims said.